z-package/zpackages/docs/README.md

 # ZI Packages

-Packages in thees repositories are compatible with [ZI](https://github.com/z-shell/zi)
+Packages in these repositories are compatible with [ZI](https://github.com/z-shell/zi)

 > **[?]**
-> We are currently working in possible solutions to simplify the syntax and usage across the repositories.
-Please feel free to discuss any suggests.
+> We are currently working on possible solutions to simplify the syntax and usage across the repositories.
+Please feel free to discuss any suggestions.
 > Accordingly to the mentioned above documentation will follow soon after.

 ## Contributing